Daisy Christodoulou, Director of Education, No More Marking

 Floor opened up for debate of the issues - Chaired by Bene't Steinberg, Group Director Public Affairs, Cambridge Assessment

-Closing remarks - Simon Lebus, Group Chief Executive, Cambridge Assessment
+Answering the questions - Simon Lebus, Group Chief Executive, Cambridge Assessment